AnonymousAccO-O-O/HybridCAR/Readme.md

 ## Readme

-This repository keeps the artifacts for Hybrid CAR.
+This repository keeps the artifacts for coreLocality and HybridCAR.

 ### Structure